aaronsunboy/aaronsunboy.github.io/index.md

 # 👋 Hi, I'm Aaron Lin

-I’m a high school junior passionate about mathematics, physics, and computer science.
+I’m a rising high school senior passionate about mathematics, physics, and computer science.
 I love solving problems, proving theorems, building tools, and teaching others.

 Currently, I’m:
 - Wrapping up a research project on **region-counting in hyperplane arrangements** with MIT PRIMES-USA.
 - Preparing for a summer of research at the **MIT Research Science Institute (RSI)**.
 - Teaching math through **Po-Shen Loh’s LIVE** program.
-- Exploring ways to **enhance math education with AI**, which I proposed to the Non-Trivial Fellowship program.

 ---